 One day in Barcelona is not enough to see all the attractions as you at least want to step inside the unfinished Sagrada Familia, wander around the Güell Park, and visit the artist’s two most famous houses, the Casa Mila and Casa Batlló.

-Going for a stroll down Las Ramblas, stuffing your face with tapas at the La Boqueria Market, and going for a boat tour into the sunset are all on the list of things to do in Barcelona.
+Going for a stroll down Las Ramblas, stuffing your face with tapas at the La Boqueria Market or exploring some epic vegan restaurants in Barcelona, and going for a boat tour into the sunset are all on the list of things to do in Barcelona.

 Being one of the best coastal cities in Spain, there are wonderful beaches and you can go on fun boat trips to explore the coastline.